bazel-contrib/SIG-rules-authors/go-tutorial.md

 The above WORKSPACE file contains specific version numbers for rules_go and gazelle.
 Refer to the gazelle site to use the latest versions.
-Also, update the `go_register_toolchains(version = "1.19.1")` to the version that you would like to use of Go.
+Also, update the `go_register_toolchains(version = "1.19.1")` to the version you would like to use of Go.

 Next, we need a BUILD (BUILD.bazel) file in the root project directory.